 Barreto was promoted to 8th degree black belt in 1992, and was presented with his 9th degree Faixa Vermelha by the Federação de Jiu-Jitsu do Estado do Rio de Janeiro in 2005.
 Alvaro Barreto still actively practices jiu jitsu, teaching mainly private classes three times a week at Academia Corpo Quatro.

-Editor’s Note: A big thank you to Hywel Teague from BJJ Hacks for all the help in the gathering of information about Master Alvaro Barreto.
+Editor’s Note: A big thank you to Hywel Teague from BJJ Hacks for all the help in the gathering of information about Master Alvaro Barreto and for the cover picture.